What is PEPPOL?

 Difi has a dedicated team to support onboarding of PEPPOL Access Point providers, providing guidance about the set up and testing access point services.

-Difi provides support to ICT providers across Europe:
+Difi provides support to ICT providers through detailed

-Detailed guides are available about setting up and using the Norwegian e-procurement infrastructure:
+guides that are available about setting up and using the Norwegian e-procurement infrastructure:

 PEPPOL Transport Infrastructure Agreements (TIA)

-Click here to downalod the PEPPOL Transport Infrastructure Agreements provided by Difi can be found here:
+Click here to download the PEPPOL Transport Infrastructure Agreements provided by Difi.